airbr/golang-hugo-blog/content/web-performance/index.md

 ---
 title: Web Performance
-date: 2023-02-21 12:00:00
+date: 2024-08-08 12:00:00
+background: 'whitesmoke'
+text_color: 'black'
 ---

 👋 Hey there

 I love web performance.
 It is a mixture of the kinds of challenges I love.

 This website is statically generated with [Hugo](https://gohugo.io/) for performance.
+Static site generators mean that useful HTML is prioritized first, and therefore performance usually improves on some key metrics.

 Have you tried running tests before on websites?
-Consider checking out Lighthouse for a start:
+Consider checking out a local Lighthouse test run for a start:

 * [Lighthouse - Chrome DevTools](https://developer.chrome.com/docs/lighthouse/overview/#devtools)

 Ideally you should be using several tools to gain a bigger picture.
+Local "lab" tests have limitations.

 Then, in no particular order, I reccomend entering a website you are interested in into some of the following: